daswer123/xtts-api-server/README.md

 The TTS module or server can be used in any way you prefer.

+## Changelog

+You can keep track of all changes on the [release page](https://github.com/daswer123/xtts-api-server/releases)

 ## Installation

 To begin, install the `xtts-api-server` package using pip: